ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The following refers to the base64url encoding without padding (see {{Section 5 of RFC4648}}) and denotes as "binary representation" of a text string the corresponding UTF-8 encoding {{RFC3629}}, which is the implied charset used in JSON (see {{Section 8.1 of RFC8259}}).

-The "token_hash" parameter is REQUIRED in an access token response, if both the following conditions apply.
-Otherwise, the "token_hash" parameter MUST NOT be present.
+The "token_hash" parameter MUST be included in an access token response, if both the following conditions apply.
+Otherwise, it MUST NOT be included.

-* The corresponding access token request included the "token_upload" parameter with value 1.
+* The corresponding access token request included the "token_upload" parameter with value 1 (see {{sec-token_upload}}).

 * The access token response includes the "token_upload" parameter with value 0.
 That is, the AS has successfully uploaded the issued access token to the RS, as per the SDC workflow.